NBA scores, highlights: Jimmy Butler hits another game-winner for Sixers; Magic sweep season series with Lakers

 There are eight games of NBA action on Sunday

-Sure, Sunday is usually associated with football, but there is no shortage of solid NBA action on this Sunday.
+Sure, Sunday is usually associated with football, but there was no shortage of solid NBA action on this Sunday.

 The Magic started the day by beating the Lakers to sweep their season series, and the Pistons followed that up by taking care of the Suns.
 And that was just the beginning of the action.